AlexandreIorio/Inko/README.md

 ### File

 - `-p, --imagePath PATH`
-  Specifies the path to the input image.
+  Specify the path to the input image.

 - `-o, --output PATH`
-  Specifies the output path and file name (without extension) for the overlaid image.
+  Specify the output path and file name (without extension) for the overlaid image.
 (Default: OverlayedImage)

 - `-of, --outputformat FORMAT`
-  Specifies the output image format (jpeg, png, gif).
+  Specify the output image format (jpeg, png, gif).
 (Default: jpeg)

 - `-sh, --show`
   Show the overlaid image after processing.